polca/premise/README.md

 Two options:

+From Pypi:

+    pip install premise

+will install the package and the required dependencies.

 A development version with the latest advancements (but with the risks of unseen bugs), is available from Anaconda Cloud:

     conda install -c conda-forge premise

-For a more stable and proven version, from Pypi:

-    pip install premise

-will install the package and the required dependencies.

 How to use it?